harishdhanarajan/resume_bot/sidebar/sidebar.md

-# snowChat
+# betaChat

-SnowChat is an intuitive and user-friendly application that allows you to interact with your Snowflake data using natural language queries.
-Type in your questions or requests, and SnowChat will generate the appropriate SQL query and return the data you need.
+betaChat is an user-friendly application that allows you to interact and get to know more about Harish.
+Type in your questions or requests, and betaChat will generate the appropriate answers for it.
 ## Features

-- **Conversational AI**: Harnesses ChatGPT to translate natural language into precise SQL queries.
+- **GPT 3.5 Turbo**: This chatbot uses GPT 3.5 Turbo model from OpenAI to provide accurate results.
-- **Conversational Memory**: Retains context for interactive, dynamic responses.
+- **Chat Mode**: It is Context based that Retains context for interactive, dynamic responses.
-- **Snowflake Integration**: Offers seamless, real-time data insights straight from your Snowflake database.
+- **LlamaIndex Integration**: Offers seamless, better knowledge generation from my own base.
-- **Self-healing SQL**: Proactively suggests solutions for SQL errors, streamlining data access.
-- **Interactive User Interface**: Transforms data querying into an engaging conversation, complete with a chat reset option.
+- **Interactive User Interface**: Transforms an user's question into an engaging conversation, and also has a chat reset option below.

-Here are some example queries you can try with SnowChat:

-- Write SQL code to show me the total revenue for each product category.
-- Who are the top 10 customers by sales?
-- What is the average order value for each region?
-- How many orders were placed last week?
-- Display the list of products with their prices.